AdamUWA/coroner/README.md

 ```

+If you have a list of pre-prepared questions in, for example, a CSV file, then you might like to use `chat_extended.py` which has an extension module that, given a file containing a list of questions, automates the question answering for you and saves the results to a file.

 **NB** On some Windows terminals the HTTP requests to the local Ollama server may appear on `stdout`.

 To launch the web app type `streamlit run app.py` and you'll see a chat interface like this:

 ## TODO: ...

+## Preprocessing your Documents

 ## Evaluations